 Demystifying Special Needs Trusts in Michigan

-What is an example of the use of a Special Needs Trust?
+Example of the Use of Special Needs Trust

-What is another example of the use of a Special Needs Trust?
+Another Example of the Use of a Special Needs Trust

 The Self-Settled Pay-Back Trust must provide that any monies left in the trust at the time of Daughter’s death shall be paid to the overnment to the extent of the value of the government benefits provided to Daughter during her lifetime.